-Each student presents a 10 minute persuasive speech on a morally controversial topic, followed by a challenging 10 minutes of defending their thesis by a panel of judges in front of a live audience.
-You will leave with a greater appreciation of the type of education your child is receiving at Liberty...and how we are building the next generation of moral leaders to lead, serve, and inspire.
+Each student presents a 10 minute persuasive speech on a morally controversial topic, followed by a challenging 10 minute defense of their thesis to a panel of judges in front of a live audience.
+You will leave with a greater appreciation of the type of education your child is receiving at Liberty...and see first hand how we are building the next generation of moral leaders to lead, serve, and inspire.

 This is the capstone of a Liberty education that you won't want to miss!